How Desktop 3D Printers Are Transforming 3D Printing04 June 2019

 This has made it cheaper for businesses to invest in the technology, lowering barriers to adoption and crossing the threshold of affordability, quality and reliability.

 The pace of innovation in desktop 3D printing shows no signs of slowing down.
 Today, new processes and materials are being developed and commercialised, taking desktop 3D printing beyond prototyping to manufacturing.
+Software advancements in automation, too, make desktop 3D printing easier to manage, simplifying the workflow and providing the foundation for scalability.

 Looking ahead, we’ll see desktop 3D printing offering new use cases and opening the door to new industry segments.
 As desktop machines continuously achieve higher levels of performance, they’ll become a standard tool, from office environments and engineers’ desks to factory floors.